Computer Networking

 Computer Requirements for Students

-Our technical staff prefer PCs rather than MACS.
-Most departmental software only runs on PCs because there are no MAC equivalent.
-However, there are software tools that allow a MAC to dual boot and run PC software.
-MACs also support Virtual Machine PCs (VM PCs), however our report on such setup is that it’s problematic and may cause performance issues.
-Any PCs with a minimum of Intel Core i3 CPU and up (and it’s AMD equivalent) should suffice.
-Regarding RAM, 4Gb should suffice – 8Gb would be better.
-Anything beyond that may not be particularly helpful for our purposes.
+Our technical staff prefer PCs over Macs.
+Most departmental software only run on PCs because there is no Mac equivalent.
+There are software tools that allow a Mac to either dual boot or install a Virtual Machine in order to run PC software.
+However, these setups have been reported to be unreliable and may cause performance issues.
+Any PC with a minimum of Intel Core i5 CPU and up (and its AMD equivalent) should suffice.
+Regarding RAM, 8GB is the minimum - 16GB or more would be better.

 Calculator Requirements for Students